 The Reserve Bank of India has made mandatory—under the DICGC—insurance of Rs.1 lakh on Fixed Deposits at all commercial and cooperative banks.
-This move has made FD investments one of the most secured and convenient choices in the market.
+This move has made Fixed Deposit (FD) one of the most secured and convenient choices in the market.

 With reasonable interest rates, fixed tenures, and easy online access, investing in an FD helps you diversify your investment portfolio with ease.